cdgco/GooGifs/README.md

 ##Configuration
 When using method 1 of installation, you may configure GooGifs in your terminal.

-In all methods, you may configure GooGifs by visiting your installation location.
+In all methods, you may configure GooGifs by visiting your installation location and following on-screen directions.

+##Troubleshooting
+If installation test shows blank values or will not delete installation folder, please chmod the GooGifs folder to 777, complete configuration and removal of installation directory, then chmod 644.

+To do this in terminal, please run the following commands while inside of GooGifs folder:
+"sudo chmod -R 777 ."
+#Complete Configuration#
+"sudo chmod -R 644 ."

 ##TODO